Mitch Johnson: Junior season (2007–08)

 Johnson played in all 36 of his team’s games while starting in 35 games.
 On November 10, 2007, Johnson scored 14 points against Northwestern State.
 He played Northwestern again on November 15, where he scored 11 points, six rebounds and seven assists.
 On January 3, 2008, he scored 10 points and five field goals against UCLA in 38 minutes of action.
 Johnson recorded nine rebounds on January 13 against Oregon.
 On January 26, Johnson scored a career-high 16 points along with five rebounds and seven assists, winning against California.
 On February 24, Johnson contributed with 11 points, and recorded 14 points along with six assists on February 28 against Washington.
 Johnson achieved his first college double-double on March 13, with 11 points and 10 rebounds against Arizona.
-During the PAC—10 tournament against UCLA on March 15, Johnson recorded seven points, seven rebounds and five assists.
-During the NCAA tournament against Marquette on March 22, Johnson recorded a career—high 16 assists, breaking Stanford’s record for assists in a game.
+During the Pacific-10 Conference men's basketball tournament against UCLA on March 15, Johnson recorded seven points, seven rebounds and five assists.
+During the NCAA tournament against Marquette on March 22, Johnson recorded a career-high 16 assists, breaking Stanford’s record for assists in a game.
 He recorded eight assists against Texas on March 28.

 Senior season (2008–09)

 Johnson started all 32 games in which he played.
 On November 14, 2008, Johnson recorded 11 points and six assists, winning against Yale.
-On December 20, Johnson tied his previous career—high 16 points on 5 of 5 field goal shooting, and 4 of 4 shooting from 3 against Northwestern.
+On December 20, Johnson tied his previous career-high 16 points on 5-of-5 field goal shooting, and 4-of-4 shooting from the three-point line against Northwestern.
 On December 23, Johnson scored 14 points against Santa Clara, and he scored 14 points again on December 30 against Hartford.
 On January 8, 2009, Johnson contributed 10 points against Washington.
 On February 28, Johnson contributed with 10 points and four assists against USC.
 He achieved more than 500 career assists on March 5, winning against Arizona State.
 On March 12, Johnson moved to second place on Stanford’s assist list after recording five assists against Washington.

 Professional career

 After leaving Stanford, Johnson went undrafted in the 2009 NBA draft.
-He joined the Tulsa 66ers on November 1, 2009.
-On December 16, 2009, Johnson was waived by the 66ers.
-Johnson played professionally across the G League and Europe for three years, before deciding to follow his heart and pursue coaching.
+He joined the Tulsa 66ers of the NBA D-League on November 1, 2009 and played in seven games before he was waived a month later.
+He also played briefly for Latvian club VEF Rīga in the 2010–11 season, before deciding to pursue coaching.